misbahmehmood/Sfia2/README.md

 # Introduction

-My application randomly generated a cartoon character and displayed either their catchphrase, species or the TV show they are from.
+For my application, I decided to create a randomly generated cartoon character and displayed either their catchphrase, species or the TV show they are a part of.

 # The Brief